jimbrig/KaaS/3-Resources/Highlights/Readwise/Articles/The Official Guide to Using Todoist Build Your Perfect Productivity Workfl.md

 ---
-Date: 2021-11-17
+Date: 2022-02-06
 Author: Jimmy Briggs <jimmy.briggs@jimbrig.com>
 Source: instapaper
 Link: https://doist.com/blog/how-to-use-todoist-effectively/
-Tags: [ "#Type/Highlight" ]
+Tags: ["#Type/Highlight/Article"]
-Aliases: []
+Aliases: ["The Official Guide to Using Todoist: Build Your Perfect Productivity Workfl", "The Official Guide to Using Todoist: Build Your Perfect Productivity Workfl"]
 ---
-# The Official Guide to Using Todoist: Build Your Perfect Productivity Workflow
+# The Official Guide to Using Todoist: Build Your Perfect Productivity Workfl

 ## Metadata
 - Author: